faelin/shell-tools-git-pluck/README.md

 # select files from a branch or commit

 git-pluck --clean <branch>
-# as above, but first reset the relevant cached state
+# as above, but with a clean cache.

 git-pluck --reset
 # completely clear the git-pluck cache